 Music therapy can elicit more responsiveness and more emotional expression and social engagement during music therapy sessions (Click HERE for reference).
 One study found that music can help our children map sounds to actions “by connecting the auditory and motor sections of the brain, which may help improve understanding of verbal commands.
 By pairing music with actions, and with repetitive training, the brain pathways needed to speak can be reinforced and improved.”

 Art therapy provides sensory stimulation such as tactile experiences and practice with fine motor skills while Gymnastics is a sensory-rich activity that works on the vestibular system and visual-spatial awareness, and gross motor skills such as running, climbing, and jumping.
 Swimming provides a lot of sensory input especially for children with a lack of body awareness.

-- Dr. Greenspan has written about how important it is to have four or more playdates each week with neurotypical peers of similar developmental age or older once our children are interactive and having a continuous back-and-forth flow at functional emotional developmental capacity levels 3 and 4.
+- Dr. Greenspan has written about how important it is to have four or more playdates each week with neurotypical peers of similar developmental age or older once our children are interactive and having a continuous back-and-forth flow at the third and fourth functional emotional developmental capacities.

 - These experiences will help our children develop their communication skills and generalize them.
-We, the caregivers, need to facilitate the interactions at first and we want to foster the non-verbal communication and emotional signalling that neurotypical children naturally have.
+We, the caregivers, need to facilitate the interactions at first and we want to foster non-verbal communication and emotional signalling that is a precursor to social-emotional development.